 Attached is the current Statement of Expenditures.

-The Committee determined at its November 2015 meeting to further discuss initiatives related to its budget.
+The Committee determined at its November 2015 meeting to further discuss initiatives related to its budget; however, due to time constraints the matter was deferred to the March 2016 meeting of the Committee.

 9. CANADA DISABILITY ACT - NEWSLETTER